Hunter McGrady Shows Off Her Curves In A Denim Miniskirt

 My Current uniform!
 It’s starting to feel like summer which means I can’t wait to break out my skirts and shorts ????
 I used to be so ashamed of wearing skirts and shorts because I was told by society that big girls weren’t supposed to wear them, that because my body was bigger i should cover it up.
 Man oh man am I glad I’ve been set free of that mindset!
 I challenge you to try something new this summer, something that you’ve always wanted to do, always wanted to wear, whatever it is!
 This outfit is now available on QVC.Com search All Worthy!
 Sizes XXS-5X & 0-36!!
 More coming June 15! #AllWorthy

-Hunter’s beauty look was minimal yet gorgeous.
+Hunter’s beauty look was minimal, yet gorgeous.
 She had what appeared to be a hint of blush to bring out her natural glow, and a pink hue on her lips.
 She finished off the look with what appeared to be expertly blended soft brown eyeshadow hues on her eyes, and she looked stunning in the snap.

-Hunter paired the sexy shot with a caption in which she confessed some of her old thoughts towards skirts and her curvaceous figure, and how she’s embracing the look now.
+Hunter paired the shot with a caption where she confessed some of her old thoughts towards skirts and her curvaceous figure, and how she’s embracing the look now.
 Her followers absolutely loved the update, and it racked up over 8,300 likes within three hours.
-It also received 160 comments from her eager fans, who raced to the comments section to shower the bombshell with compliments.
+It also received 160 comments from her fans, who raced to the comments section to shower her with compliments.

 “Yes girl, that skirt is super cute!
 Love the angled cut,” one fan remarked.